-The Foreign Language and Area Studies (FLAS) Fellowship supports language training in Less-Commonly-Taught Languages (LCTLs), including Portuguese and Haitian Creole.
-LACC is now offering fellowships for the Spring 2015 semester.
-The deadline for the Spring 2015 Fellowship is November 21, 2014.
+The Foreign Language and Area Studies (FLAS) Fellowship supports language training in Less-Commonly-Taught Languages (LCTLs), including Portuguese, Haitian Creole, and Quechua.
+LACC is sending out its final call for the Summer 2015 Fellowship.
+Deadline is April 21, 2015!

 Modesto A. Maidique Campus